mesmotronic/react-three-canvas/README.md

 The `ThreeCanvas` component provides a canvas for Three.js rendering with callbacks for animation, mounting, unmounting, and resizing.

-The quickest way to create a new component is to create a class extending `ThreeCanvasComponent`, which creates a `ThreeCanvas` that fills its container and provides overridable methods to easily handle the Three.js lifecycle.

 ### Example: Class component

+It's typically easier to integrate Three.js into your React app using a class component, and to make this as simple as possible, `ThreeCanvasComponent` is an easily extendible class component that creates a `ThreeCanvas` instance for you, plus easily overridable lifecycle methods that make it as easy as possible to get up and running:

 ```jsx
 import * as THREE from 'three';